 If you’re looking for a crossbow but don’t want to spend more than $300, then this is the article for you.
-We’ve taken on the task of testing 20+ crossbows under that price range and have narrowed down our best picks to five.
+We’ve taken on the task of testing 20+ crossbows under that price range and have narrowed down our best picks to four.
 Here are some other things we’ll cover: who needs a $300 crossbow, what they will get for their money with one, and so much more!

 But if you are in a hurry and want to know the best crossbows under $300, then scroll below for our top picks.